kikogassen/Itapiruba/README.md

 - `:features` modules without circular dependency;
 - `:foundation` modules to be used in all `:features` modules;
 - Clean and lightweight `:app` module.
-- For this project there is not a dependency injection library integrated since there are two common libraries for this: [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) and [Koin](https://insert-koin.io/docs/quickstart/android/).